Azerbaijan–India relations: Economic relations

 India's bilateral trade with Azerbaijan has been growing steadily in recent years.
 India has a well-established pharmaceutical industry in Azerbaijan and many Indian pharmaceutical companies operate out of Azerbaijan.
 Some items of direct and indirect imports from India include clothes and textiles, information technologies, food items and heavy machinery, electronic cards, steam boilers and other plant equipment.

+India remained the seventh largest trading partner for Azerbaijan, with bilateral trade at US$ 1.435 billion.

 The volume of trade has increased from 50 million dollars (2005) to 250 million (2015).
 India's main import from Azerbaijan is crude oil.